mtg-stat-lab/mtga-mana/README.md

 * Add a visualization that shows when each card in the deck is typically able to be cast

+* Add status information about run time

+* Run the simulation swapping all basic lands and show those results?

 * Add a FAQ section

 * Change from the negative "dead cards" to the positive "castable spells"